Rock Springs massacre: Immediate aftermath

 In the days following the riot, surviving Chinese immigrants in Rock Springs fled and were picked up by Union Pacific trains.
 By September 5, almost all survivors were in Evanston, Wyoming, 100 mi west of Rock Springs.
 Once there, they were subjected to threats of murder and other crimes; Evanston was another area in Wyoming where anti-Chinese sentiment was high.

 Rumors of the return of the Chinese to Rock Springs circulated immediately after the riots.
 On September 3, the Rock Springs Independent published an editorial which confirmed the rumors of "the return", as a few Chinese began to trickle back into town to search for valuables.
-The Independent said of the return of Chinese laborers to Rock Springs, "It means that Rock Springs is killed, as far as white men are concerned, if such program is carried out."
+The Independent said of the return of Chinese laborers to Rock Springs, "It means that Rock Springs is killed, as far as White men are concerned, if such program is carried out."
 The massacre was defended in the local newspaper, and, to an extent, in other western newspapers.
-In general, however, Wyoming newspapers disapproved of the acts of the massacre while supporting the cause of white miners.
+In general, however, Wyoming newspapers disapproved of the acts of the massacre while supporting the cause of the original miners.

 Wyoming's territorial Governor Francis E. Warren visited Rock Springs on September 3, 1885, the day after the riot, to make a personal assessment.
 After his trip to Rock Springs, Warren traveled to Evanston, where he sent telegrams to U.S. President Grover Cleveland appealing for federal troops.
 Back in Rock Springs, the riot had calmed, but the situation was still unstable.
 Two companies of the United States Army's 7th Infantry arrived on September 5, 1885.
 One company, under the command of a Lieutenant Colonel Anderson, was stationed in Evanston, Wyoming; the other, under a Colonel Chipman, was stationed in Rock Springs.
 At Camp Murray, Utah Territory, Colonel Alexander McDowell McCook was ordered to augment the garrison sent to Wyoming with six more companies.